 Housed in the Department of Sociology, the criminology program features a diverse and experienced faculty of accomplished scholars and researchers who are deeply committed to teaching and mentoring.
 Their goal is to produce scholars and practitioners who are sensitive to the social, economic, and political issues that are critical to a deeper understanding of crime and criminal justice.

 The Major and Minor

-Hofstra’s criminology program offers an undergraduate major and minor, and it is designed to provide students with a broad-based liberal arts education that draws from a variety of disciplines, including forensic science, sociology, philosophy, political science, psychology, and linguistics.
+Hofstra’s criminology program offers an undergraduate major and minor, and it is designed to provide students with a broad-based liberal arts education that draws from a variety of disciplines, including sociology, philosophy, political science, psychology, and forensic linguistics.
 Exposure to these building blocks of a sound liberal arts education help prepare you for success and give you important perspectives into the human condition.

 The criminology program will challenge you to look beyond the lens of your personal assumptions and gain new perspectives based on a broader worldview.
 Most of all, it will help you narrow in on the specific aspects of criminology that most appeal to your interests and align with your skill sets.